przemyslawpluta/mongo-edu/README.md

   -d     download path                             [required] -u     email address
   -h     switch from videos (default) to handouts
-  --cc   get closed captions
+  --cw   switch from wiki's video lists (default) to courseware --cwd  same as --cw and dumps list of videos to file in -d --cc   get closed captions
   --hq   get high quality videos
   --ncc  no check certificate for py3.x < py3.4.x